9 Best Stocks To Buy and Watch Now

 Data is accurate as of April 13, 2022, and is subject to change.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.

-- U.S. News Money.
-"How To Pick Stocks: 7 Things All Beginner Investors Should Know."
+- U.S. News & World Report.
+2022.
+"How to Pick Stocks: 7 Things All Beginner Investors Should Know."

 - InvestorPlace.
 2022.
 "GOOG vs. GOOGL: Everything You Need to Know About the Google Stock Split."